apache/mesos/docs/persistent-volume.md

 Note that a single `/destroy-volumes` request can destroy multiple persistent volumes, but all of the volumes must be on the same slave.

+### Programming with Persistent Volumes

+Some suggestions to keep in mind when building applications that use persistent
+volumes:

+* A single `acceptOffers` call can be used to both create a new dynamic reservation (via `Offer::Operation::Reserve`) and create a new persistent volume on those newly reserved resources (via `Offer::Operation::Create`).

+* Attempts to dynamically reserve resources or create persistent volumes might fail---for example, because the network message containing the operation did not reach the master or because the master rejected the operation.
+  Applications should be prepared to detect failures and correct for them (e.g., by retrying the operation).

+* When using HTTP endpoints to reserve resources or create persistent volumes, _some_ failures can be detected by examining the HTTP response code returned to the client.
+However, it is still possible for a `200` response code to be returned to the client but for the associated operation to fail.

+* When using the scheduler API, detecting that a dynamic reservation has failed is a little tricky: reservations do not have unique identifiers, and the Mesos master does not provide explicit feedback on whether a reservation request has succeeded or failed.
+Hence, framework schedulers typically use a combination of two techniques:

+  1. They use timeouts to detect that a reservation request may have failed (because they don't receive a resource offer containing the expected resources after a given period of time).

+  2. To check whether a resource offer includes the effect of a dynamic reservation, applications _cannot_ check for the presence of a "reservation ID" or similar value (because reservations do not have IDs).
+Instead, applications should examine the resource offer and check it contains sufficient reserved resources for the application's role.
+If it does not, the application should make additional reservation requests as necessary.

+* When a scheduler issues a dynamic reservation request, the reserved resources might _not_ be present in the next resource offer the scheduler receives.
+  There are two reasons for this: first, the reservation request might fail or be dropped by the network, as discussed above.
+Second, the reservation request might simply be delayed, so that the next resource offer from the master will be issued before the reservation request is received by the master.
+This is why the text above suggests that applications wait for a timeout before assuming that a reservation request should be retried.

+* A consequence of using timeouts to detect failures is that an application might submit more reservation requests than intended (e.g., a timeout fires and an application makes another reservation request; meanwhile, the original reservation request is also processed).
+Recall that two reservations for the same role at the same agent are "merged": for example, role `foo` makes two requests to reserve 2 CPUs at a single agent and both reservation requests succeed, the result will be a single reservation of 4 CPUs.
+To handle this situation, applications should be prepared for resource offers that contain more resources than expected.
+Some applications may also want to detect this situation and unreserve an additional reserved resources that will not be required.

+* It often makes sense to structure application logic as a "state machine", where the application moves from its initial state (no reserved resources and no persistent volumes) and eventually transitions toward a single terminal state (necessary resources reserved and persistent volume created).
+As new events (such as timeouts and resource offers) are received, the application compares the event with its current state and decides what action to take next.